Combine Potential Impact Fractions and Population Attributable Fractions

 .
 Can be0

-(default) if the pif_weights are not random, a vector if only the link_variances of the pif_weights are available or a link_covariance matrix.- conf_level
+(default) if the weights are not random, a vector if only the link_variances of the weights are available or a link_covariance matrix.- var_pif_weights

 Confidence level for the confidence interval (default 0.95).